 Students in this course will practice various administrative skills.
 They will learn medical terms, anatomy & physiology, and common diseases and disorders of the endocrine, immune/lymphatic, and circulatory/ cardiovascular body systems.
-They will practice keyboarding, apply positive using a microscope.
-They learn the proper procedures for collecting, processing, and testing urine specimens.
-Students perform venipuncture and capillary puncture.
-They will practice keyboarding, apply positive communication skills, practice diagnostic procedures and perform vital sign procedures.
+They will practice keyboarding, apply positive

 MDCA1352: Medical Assisting E